 - Music streaming services integration

-The Denon Home 150 is the smallest effort in the Japanese brand’s speaker range, with smarts, built-in HEOS and Hi-Res audio capability.
+The Denon Home 150 is the smallest effort in the Japanese brand’s wireless speaker range, with smarts, built-in HEOS and Hi-Res audio capability.

 Denon’s Home series of speakers is its answer to Sonos’ domination of the multi-room speaker market.
 Arriving in three different models, the Home 150 is the smallest of the trio.